Intel's new CEO? It's Robert Swan, the guy who's been temping in the job

 Intel's interim CEO is getting the full-time gig.
 On Thursday, the chipmaker named Robert Swan as chief executive officer.

-"In my role as interim CEO, I've developed an even deeper understanding of Intel's opportunities and challenges, our people and our customers," Swan said in a release.
-"When the board approached me to take on the role permanently, I jumped at the chance to lead this special company.
-This is an exciting time for Intel: 2018 was an outstanding year and we are in the midst of transforming the company to pursue our biggest market opportunity ever."
+Swan, who previously served as Intel's chief financial officer, took on the interim position after former CEO Brian Krzanich resigned in June 2018.
+Krzanich's surprise resignation came after the company's board learned of a past consensual relationship between the married CEO and an Intel employee.
+An investigation confirmed that it violated a nonfraternization policy that applied to all Intel managers.

-Swan took over as interim CEO when former CEO Brian Krzanich resigned in June 2018.
-The surprise resignation came after the company's board learned of a past consensual relationship between the married CEO and an Intel employee, and an investigation confirmed that it violated a nonfraternization policy that applied to all Intel managers.
+Swan said Thursday that his time as interim CEO gave him a deeper understanding of Intel's opportunities and challenges.

-Swan previously served as the company's chief financial officer since 2016.
-He has also been elected to Intel's board of directors.
+"When the board approached me to take on the role permanently, I jumped at the chance to lead this special company," Swan said in a release.
+"This is an exciting time for Intel: 2018 was an outstanding year and we are in the midst of transforming the company to pursue our biggest market opportunity ever."

 Discuss: Intel's new CEO?
 It's Robert Swan, the guy who's been temping in the job